danc256/retropc-cracks/tsr/README.md

 ### Crack for Protostar

 One of the few collaborative efforts on a patch.
 Gunship may have been the only other one, but then again I thought I only wrote one trainer.

+## RAMPARTV.ASM and RAMPARTE.ASM

+### Rampart

+Probably should have made the patch smart enough to figure out which version was run rather than make 2 entirely separate executables.
+Only difference between the two is a word offset and a little text in the splash screen.